California crash kills 13 of 25 people crammed into SUV

 HOLTVILLE, Calif.
-(AP) — An SUV packed with 25 people pulled in front of an oncoming tractor-trailer on a two-lane highway cutting through farmland near the Mexican border early Tuesday, killing 13 and leaving bodies strewn across the roadway.
+(AP) — An SUV packed with 25 people pulled in front of an oncoming tractor-trailer on a two-lane highway cutting through farmland near the U.S-Mexico border early Tuesday, killing 13 and leaving bodies strewn across the roadway.
+Most of the dead were Mexicans, a Mexican official said.

-When police arrived some of the passengers were trying to crawl out of the crumpled 1997 Ford Expedition, the front end of the rig still pushing into its left side and two empty trailers jackknifed behind it.
-Other victims were wandering around the fields.
+When police arrived, some of the passengers were trying to crawl out of the crumpled 1997 Ford Expedition while others were wandering around the fields.
+The rig’s front end was pushed into the SUV’s left side and two empty trailers were jackknifed behind it.

 Twelve people were found dead when first responders reached the highway, which winds through fields in the agricultural southeastern corner of California about 125 miles (201 kilometers) east of San Diego.
 Another person died at a hospital, California Highway Patrol Chief Omar Watson said.

-“It was a pretty chaotic scene,” Watson said, who also described it as “a very sad situation.”
+“It was a pretty chaotic scene,” said Watson, who also described it as “a very sad situation.”

-The injuries ranged from minor to severe and included fractures and head trauma.
-Six people were being treated at El Centro Regional Medical Center.
-Four were flown to Desert Regional Medical Center in Palm Springs, where one person is in critical condition and the others were stable, spokesman Todd Burke said.
+Roberto Velasco, director of North American affairs for Mexico’s Foreign Relations Department, confirmed Tuesday on his Twitter account that at least 10 of those killed have been identified as Mexicans.
+No identities have been released.

+The cause of the collision was unclear, authorities said, and it also was not immediately known why so many people were crammed into a vehicle built to hold eight people safely.

+Macario Mora, a spokesman for Customs and Border Protection, said agents were not pursing the SUV at the time of the crash, which was initially rumored He said the immigration status of the passengers was unknown and being investigated.

+“It was an unusual number of people in an SUV, but we don’t know who they were,” Mora said.

-The 22-year-old driver of the Ford Expedition was from Mexicali, Mexico, and was killed.
+The people in the vehicle ranged in age from 15 to 53 and were a mix of males and females, officials said.
+The driver was from Mexicali, Mexico, just across the border, and was among those killed.
 The 69-year-old driver of the big rig, who is from nearby El Centro, was hospitalized with moderate injuries.

+The passengers’ injuries ranged from minor to severe and included fractures and head trauma.
+They were being cared for at several hospitals.
+One person was treated and released from a hospital.

 The speed limit for tractor-trailers on the highway is 55 mph (88.5 kph), according to CHP Officer Jake Sanchez.
 The other road is also 55 mph for vehicles.

 A 1997 Ford Expedition can carry a maximum payload of 2,000 pounds.
-If it had 25 people inside, that would exceed the payload limit — which would tax the brakes and make it tougher to steer, said Frank Borris, former head of the U.S. National Highway Traffic Safety Administration’s Office of Defects Investigation.
+If it had 25 people inside, that would easily exceed the payload limit, which taxes the brakes and makes it tougher to steer, said Frank Borris, former head of the National Highway Traffic Safety Administration’s Office of Defects Investigation.

 “You’re going to have extended stopping distances, delayed reactions to steering inputs and potential over-reaction to any type of high-speed lane change,” said Borris, who now runs a safety consulting business.